jutivia/org-scanner/README.md

 4. **To run Tests:**
     - For the backend, `cd` into the backend folder and run `npm run test`
-    - For the frontend, `cd` into the frontend folder and run `npm run test`

 5. **Start the Application:** Once dependencies are installed, navigate back to the root directory and start the application using Docker:
    ```bash